Min-KiD/DLProject-AnomalyDetected/README.md

 !python /kaggle/working/DLProject-AnomalyDetected/infer/infer.py '/kaggle/input/crimeucfdataset/Anomaly_Dataset/Anomaly_Videos/Anomaly-Videos-Part-1/Arrest/Arrest002_x264.mp4'
 ```

-Alternative method, you can run our `demo.ipynb` for all of these
+Alternative method, you can run our `demovida.ipynb` for all of these

 ## Feature Extraction for Anomaly Detection